-Although we all love video games in this corner of the blogging community, there are certain things about them which rub us up the wrong way.
-Even our favourite genres can contain elements we’re not fond of: formulaic boss battles, AI companions who get in the way or miserly save points for example.
+Although we love video games in this corner of the blogging community, there are certain things about them which rub us up the wrong way.
+Even our favourite genres contain elements we’re not fond of: formulaic boss battles, dumb AI companions or miserly save points for example.

 Most Later Levels’ visitors will already be aware of just how much I adore point-and-clicks.
 In the 30 years I’ve been playing video games, they’re the type I return to most frequently and I’m always on the lookout for new releases.
 But this doesn’t mean I’m blind to their flaws – and I’m not just talking about pixel-hunting or long conversation trees here either.
 The following are some of the elements I could do without, regardless of my undying love for the adventure genre.